Panquesito7/minetest-instant_sapling_growth/README.md

 ## Supported sapling mods

 We support a variety of mods and modpacks to ensure all of those work properly with this mod.\
-This can be very useful in case you need saplings to instantly grow for buildings and such.
+This can be very useful in case you need saplings to instantly grow for buildings.

 - Full [Cool Trees](https://content.minetest.net/packages/runs/cool_trees/) modpack support.
 - [Mahogany](https://content.minetest.net/packages/runs/mahogany/) mod support.